 This loan covers your tuition fee for the year and is paid directly to the university.

 This is to help with living costs and will be paid directly into your bank account.
-You will be entitled to at least 65% of the maintenance loan, regardless of family income.
+You'll be entitled to at least 65% of the maintenance loan, regardless of your background, while the remaining 35% is means-tested (based on your household income).

 The amount of funding you can receive will depend on your individual circumstances, but you can use the information below as a guide.